-35. Everett Arena Beer and Wine Service Initiative report from the General Services Director.
+Everett Arena Beer and Wine Service Initiative report from the General Services Director.
+(Report referred to the Public Safety Advisory Board at the February 2019 Council meeting)

 Action: General Services Director Chip Chesley indicated that the output of the work from the Everett Arena Advisory Committee is to recommend the City Manager to proceed with procuring the necessary licensure from the State Liquor Commission for a beer license for the arena so the arena can remain competitive and more responsive to the marketplace meeting current and future demands.
 He noted that the committee paid particular attention to the current users to ensure not to upset them; the current users spoke favorably regarding this effort.